 Eleven of the UK's best up-and-coming creative graduates have been selected to exhibit in the Great Northern Contemporary Craft Fair's Great Northern Graduates showcase this weekend.
 Taking place from today until Sunday at Upper Campfield Market in Manchester, it's the event's 12th year (no, we can't believe it either).

-The group of talented graduates, from eight different universities around the UK, were selected by curator Kaylee Jenkinson and assistant curator Alicia Eccleston from their degree shows and this year’s New Designers event in London.
+The group of talented graduates from eight universities around the UK were selected by curator Kaylee Jenkinson and assistant curator Alicia Eccleston from their degree shows and this year's New Designers event in London.

 Ryan Daniel Dilkes explores how society craves change and how the idea of something new is exciting to us.
 He designs furniture that could facilitate this need for change and includes circular thinking.
 Something that could turn our living and working spaces into constantly evolving environments without producing or buying anything new.